PrincessUjay/kodecamp_promotional_task8/README.md

 * Verify the Minikube cluster is running:

       kubectl get nodes
+* You can Port-forward the service to access it locally by running:

+      kubectl port-forward service/myfirstpythonapp 8080:80
+Now, access the application in your web browser at http://localhost:8080.

 ### Step 5: Automate Deployment with GitHub Actions
 #### 5.1: Update GitHub Actions Workflow.
 Ensure your GitHub Actions workflow file (deploy.yml) is correctly set up and committed.